TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Heartbeat Respiratory Subsystem.md

 In both cases taking out the harmonics there is a clear peak at the respective chest movement values and frequencies that match a heart beat rate and respiratory rate.

 The above graphs show a respiratory peak at 0.2 Hz and heartbeat peak at around 1.4 Hz, these peaks do in fact fall between the range stated in the constraints, but it is also possible to achieve frequency displacement values at the 0.017 Hz and the 3.5 Hz edges.
 Working backwards a displacement signal to match the low and high range can be structured as a sinusoidal wave with the respective frequencies and displacement amplitudes of the heartbeat or respiratory movements, Arcos(2pift).
 So the lower range would be Arcos(0.1068t) and upper range Ahcos(22t).
 Plugging these into the x(t) equation you would get x(t) = Arcos(0.1068t) +  Ahcos(22t).
-Plugging into x(t) arctan equation and taking the tangent of both sides and graphing the result you get a graph like the one below.
+Plugging into x(t) arctan equation and taking the tangent of both sides and graphing the result you get a graph like the one below:

 ![image](https://user-images.githubusercontent.com/79685126/233289253-08e63076-ad1f-45a5-8405-61afeca7cd7a.png)

-Figure 5 Graph of modulated signal (Amplitude vs Time)
+Figure 5.
+Graph of modulated signal (Amplitude vs Time)

 This represents a modulated signal which is exactly what would be outputted by the Q(t) divided by I(t) signals.
 Although the exact numbers are not used, it is clear that along with other frequencies between this range and even others outside the range will be incorporated by the modulated signal found in the O(t)/I(t) signal data that can then be demodulated and filtered to retrieve the exact values of the individuals heartbeat and respiratory rate as stated by the proposed algorithm above.